Harunur5252/Vanila-Js-Player1-vs-Player2-Game-Project/README.md

 + create a simple UI(user interface)
 + Initial state have three buttons player1 , player2 and reset
 + when click on player1 or player2 button then increase their value and show it's value on ui
-+ according to given value in the (Playing to : value) option a player will win and at that time two player button is disabled and game over occur.
++ according to the given value in the (Playing to : value) option a player will win and at that time two player button is disabled and game over occur.
 + when game over is occur then you can reset the game.
 + through browser refresh each time a random value is add on this(Playing to : value) option.
-+ Manually , you can give a number in the input field and on that time the (Playing to : value) option value will change according to given value.
++ Manually , you can give a number in the input field and on that time the (Playing to : value) option value will change according to the given value.

 ## Project Picture